 German inheritance tax

 Inheritance tax rates in Germany are consistent across the whole country.
-They apply to savings, property, and other valuable assets, but there are a number of allowances and exemptions in place.
+They apply to savings, property, and other valuable assets, but there are a number of allowances and exemptions in place under German tax law.

-Charges depend on the heir’s relationship to the deceased; close relatives such as spouses and children will pay less tax than anyone else.
+Charges depend on the heir’s relationship with the deceased.
+Close relatives such as spouses and children pay less tax than anyone else.

 There are three relationship categories.
-The table below shows which category relatives and other individuals fit into, and the tax-free allowance they receive:
+The following table shows which category relatives and other individuals fit into and the tax-free allowance they receive:

 |1||Children, stepchildren, grandchildren/great-grandchildren||€400,000|